 Again, the Smartwool Merino 150 rises as the cream of the crop.
 Wool has a naturally occurring coating called lanolin that is antimicrobial and helps fight body odor from building up.
 Wool also tends to dry faster than cotton, as cotton absorbs 28 times its weight in water.
 The all-cotton drawers performed in the middle of the pack in this category.
 Synthetic fabrics tend to hold odor more than natural fibers, so unless they have some sort of odor-fighting additive in the weave, they tend to hold onto body odor between washes.
 Even when they do feature odor-resistant antimicrobial linings, it's been our experience that we don't notice a great difference in their odor control compared to synthetic pairs without such a lining.

 Our team of testers put every pair of underwear through the wringer to find the best boxer briefs out there.
-We looked for high-performing products with quality materials and construction to help you find the underwear that works best for your body and lifestyle.
+We looked for high-performing products with quality materials and construction to help you find the underwear that will work best for your body and lifestyle.
 We considered comfort, breathability, durability, and odor control to provide the most accurate first-hand information you can find without having to try a pair on yourself.
 We hope you found this review helpful, informative, and comprehensive and that you find the best pair of skivvies to add to your drawer collection.

 — Ethan Newman